ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/questions.md

 A. Ignoring all low-level risks
 B. Increasing cost for the same risk
-**C. Balancing security investments against acceptable risk levels**
+**C. Balancing security investments against acceptable risk levels**✔️
 D. Replacing controls with new ones

 ---